 A place of outstanding natural beauty with dramatic coastal walks in every direction, lovers of nature can expect to spot seals, dolphins, nesting pairs of peregrine falcons, whale sharks and a wealth of seabirds amongst other natural wonders.

-For anglers amongst you the local beaches and rock marks provide bass, mackerel, gar fish, pollock, turbot, rays, flounders, whiting and even the occasional cod, depending on the season.
-Try fishing lug or peeler crab into the surf at Port Gaverne harbour from evening low tide to 3hrs up for bass or spinning off the rocks with frozen sandeel for mackerel and Garfish during the Summer and Autumn.
+For anglers amongst you the local beaches and rock marks provide bass, mackerel, garfish, pollock, turbot, rays, flounders, whiting and even the occasional cod, depending on the season.
+Try fishing mackerel, lug or peeler crab into the surf at Port Gaverne harbour from evening low tide to 3hrs up for bass or spinning off Lobber Point with small lures or frozen sandeel for mackerel and Garfish during the Summer and Autumn.
 Inside Port Gaverne harbour often produces a bass or two to a sinking sand eel or needle fish lure retrieved slowly along the sand at night.
 Please be aware of new take-home size limits (42cm).
 The River Camel has a run of both Sea trout and Salmon and can be fished on day ticket.
 Port Isaac harbour usually has an enterprising local taking parties out to catch mackerel in the bay during the Summer months.
 I'd enquire at the Fish Cellars (selling excellent fresh fish) down by the harbour.